Fact-checked by the onlinepaydaynews.com editorial team

 Borrowers who are uncertain about a lender’s legitimacy can verify their license through the NMLS Consumer Access database, which lists all federally and state-licensed lenders.
 An unlicensed lender operating illegally has no enforceable claim to renewal fees at all.

-Key Takeaway: Blanket ACH authorizations covering “future transactions” are the most reliable contract red flag for auto-renewal abuse.
-The NMLS Consumer Access database allows borrowers to verify lender licensing in under 2 minutes — unlicensed lenders have no legal standing to collect renewal fees in most states.
+Watch for this specific language: Blanket ACH authorizations covering “future transactions” are the most reliable contract red flag for auto-renewal abuse.
+The NMLS Consumer Access database allows borrowers to verify lender licensing in under 2 minutes, unlicensed lenders have no legal standing to collect renewal fees in most states.

 Frequently Asked Questions